sawamur/buffered_job/README.md

 # buffered_job

-Buffering jobs for a certain period to do specific method when two or more similer jobs in a buffer.
+Buffering jobs for a certain period and invoke specific method if two or more similer jobs in a buffer.

 ## Scenario

-If you implement email notification.
+For exsample.If you implement email notification for incomming comment on a article.
 To avoid sending too many mail to a receipient, you can merge multiple notificaiton in one mail.

 That mean, if a user get comment notification for his blog article.